piotrfijol/Isntagram/README.md

 # Isntagram

 ISNTagram is not a typo(well, it kind of is but an intentional one), it is **not the Instagram**.
 Obviously instagram played a big role here, this project is deeply inspired by that web app and could call itself an "Instagram clone".
 I'm not going to name it that way because it lacks *maaaany* features that Instagram has.
-Push notifications, chat, video support just to name a few.
+Email verification with a token stored in DB, push notifications, chat, video support just to name a few.
 I might implement push notifications with websockets (socket.io library to be specific) at some point but first I have to focus on the client-side validation of some of the forms.

 Project has been built with the following web technologies: